Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

 The leader Pioreactor has the necessary software to create the local access point.
 To start the access point:

- - With the power off, remove the SD card from the leader and insert it into a computer.
+ - Unplug the Pioreactor.
+Remove the SD card from the leader and insert it into a computer.
 Add a file named `local_access_point` to the `/boot/` directory on the card.
 In this new file, add a two letter country code (ex: `CA`, `US`, `GB`, etc.).
 Remove the SD card safely, and insert back into the Pioreactor.

 ## Access the local access point

-After starting the local access point, you should see a new network called `pioreactor`, with password `raspberry`.
+After plugging in the Pioreactor, the local access point will start and you should see a new network called `pioreactor`, with password `raspberry`.
 You should be able to connect to this new access point with any computer, phone, tablet, etc.

 <img src="/img/user-guide/pioreactor_ap.png" width="325" />